nofuss/songbook/Bass/notes.md

 X 17) SUNSHINE OF YOUR LOVE by Cream.
 Learn an iconic bass riff and the blues scale in a single two bar measure!
 Jack Bruce with Cream, ’nuff said!

-18) BROWN SUGAR by The Rolling Stones Another Stones classic, another Bill Wyman bass line – simple but effective.
+X 18) BROWN SUGAR by The Rolling Stones Another Stones classic, another Bill Wyman bass line – simple but effective.

 19) BET THAT YOU LOOK GOOD ON THE DANCEFLOOR by Arctic Monkeys Great contemporary tune, a good one for the rock jam repertoire.